March 2020 Dividend Income Update

 How might I need to alter my dividend income approach to “live off dividends” in semi-retirement?

-Will I need to change my investing approach as larger market crises loom?
+Will I need to change my overall investing approach as larger market crises loom?

 Lots of questions to be answered.
 We’ll see what the future holds.
 I will have another update in April.
 Until then, send me lots of comments on this post about your thoughts.